Future of Hotel Furniture

 Let’s start with the first step – the hotel lobby.
 Moving on from a simple sofa coffee table arrangement, hotel lobbies are increasingly becoming the focus of social interactions, while maintaining privacy.
 Multi-use spaces are the latest trend, with personal zones as well as social seating arrangements and equal stress on comfort and functionality.

 In an increasingly digitalized world, personal experiences are in great demand, especially while on the move.
-That is why hotel rooms are focussing on versatility, while maintaining top-notch luxury and comfort.
-Virtual reality experiences, well-equipped work spaces, personalised fitness equipment and Circadian rhythm lighting are replacing elaborate desks and bedside stands.
+That is why hotel rooms are focusing on versatility, while maintaining top-notch luxury and comfort.
+Virtual reality experiences, well-equipped work spaces, personalized fitness equipment and Circadian rhythm lighting are replacing elaborate desks and bedside stands.

 Sensory extravaganza is the mantra of the future, with many hotels blurring boundaries between indoors and outdoors for guest who are too busy to experience either exclusively.
 Large decks and terraces have already become outdated; ‘being one with Nature’ is reaching new levels.
 Floor-to-ceiling windows, indoor waterfalls, stone decorations and themed furnishings are the new elements of a unique experience.